galexrt/k8s-vagrant-multi-node/README.md

     * CPU: 2 Cores
     * Memory: 2GB
 * 1x Node:
-    * CPU: 1 Core
+    * CPU: 2 Core
-    * Memory: 1GB
+    * Memory: 2GB

-These resources can currently only be changed by editing `Vagrantfile` and `Vagrantfile_nodes` directly, but will probably be configurable by environment variables in the future.
+These resources can be changed by setting the according variables for the `make up` command, see [Variables section](#variables),

 ## Quickstart